Prepare Exchange resources

 -

-If the account is newly created, you must log in to the Office365 environment once with this account before you can use it.
+If this a new account, you must log in to the Office365 environment once with this account before you can use it.

-An Exchange scan can be performed by any collector.
+Any collector can perform an Exchange scan.
 The connection is established using a client access server (CAS) or a database availability group (DAG).

 Prepare the PowerShell website

-The Exchange Client Access Server (CAS) hosts a site within the IIS, that allows users to access the Exchange Server.
-It is called "Default Web Site" (2010) or "Exchange Back End" (2013 and higher) and includes the sub-site "PowerShell".
-This must be configured to allow ARM access to Exchange.
+The Exchange Client Access Server (CAS) hosts a site within Internet Information Services (IIS) that allows users to access the Exchange Server.
+Known as "Default Web Site" (2010) or "Exchange Back End" (2013 and higher), it includes the sub-site "PowerShell".
+This must be configured to allow Access Rights Manager access to Exchange.

 Activate the desired authentication method.

-You must later select the same authentication method in the Exchange configuration that you activate here.
+Later, you must select the same authentication method in the Exchange configuration that you activate here.

 Alternatively you can activate the authentication with PowerShell.